-If you’re already in, or getting your start in, the book publishing game, you know you need solid book marketing to succeed, and that includes book mockups.
+If you’re already in, or getting your start in, the book publishing game, you know you need solid book marketing to succeed, and that includes book mockup generators and how to use them.

 Maybe that’s scary for you, maybe it’s exciting, but one thing is for sure: it’s necessary.